r-publishing/rdrive-testnet-launch/README.md

 ```

 # Additional validators
 Running additional validators is not necessary.
-For each additional validator
+To run more than one validator, do the following for each
+Note that each addition validator must have an entry in the original `bonds.txt` that was used during genesis https://github.com/r-publishing/rdrive-testnet-launch#get-bondstxt
 1) update `docker-compose.yml`
 2) update `propose.yml`
 3) update revproxy config